 How to detect Web Shells

 The ease of modification of web shell makes it considerably hard to detect by system administrators, it is equally not easy for programs developed with the aim of detecting viruses.
 In a case where an administrator suspects the presence of shell on their system either by notice of unusual timestamps or presence of suspicious files in internet available locations, the administrator should inspect the suspected file for suspicious commands or better still consider using special problems with known ability to detect shell commands, some website offer users the ability to submit suspected files for analysis of known webshell syntax using their webshell database, Shell Detector is known to have this feature, boosting 99% accuracy in detecting webshell presence in a server by simply adding their shell signature database with to root directory of an application.
+Another method is using ClamAV scanner or some kind malware removal tools with prober php malware signatures.

 How to block Webshells